 - 1. The newborn should be evaluated immediately after birth and reevaluated for respiratory effort, heart rate, and color every 30 seconds during the initial care until it is clear that the newborn is stable. - 2.
 Transport the stable infant in a warm environment and within an infant car seat (if available) that has been firmly secured within the ambulance. - 3.
-If there is evidence of meconium staining and the infant is not vigorous, use of endotracheal intubation to suction meconium from the trachea should be considered. - 4.
-Endotracheal intubation may be appropriate at various points, although intubation is not mandatory if ventilations by BVM are effective.
+When there is meconium-stained amniotic fluid and a nonvigorous infant, intubation and suction is only indicated if there is evidence of airway obstruction. - 4.
+Monitoring heart rate by ECG limb leads may be more accurate than palpation. - Examine for central cyanosis at the face, trunk and mucous membranes.
+Acrocyanosis of hands and feet only is usually a normal finding if the infant is vigorous, breathing, and heart rate >100.
+Monitor SpO2 in right upper extremity and apply oxygen only if SpO2 below targets of: 1 min (60-65%); 3 min (70-75%); 5 min (80-85%); and 10 min 85-95%. - 6.
+When needed, initial BVM ventilation of a newborn should be done on room air without supplemental oxygen.
+When chest compressions are also indicated, high-flow supplemental oxygen should be added to the BVM.
+If a pulse is restored, then supplemental oxygen should be discontinued. - 7.
 Consider ETI in the following situations: - a.
-When tracheal suctioning for meconium is required - b.
+When tracheal suctioning for evidence of airway obstruction from meconium is required - b.
 If BVM ventilation is ineffective or prolonged - c.
-When chest compressions are performed - d.
-When endotracheal administration of medications is desired - 5.
-Examine for central cyanosis at the face, trunk and mucous membranes.
-Acrocyanosis of hands and feet only is usually a normal finding if the infant is vigorous, breathing, and heart rate >100.
-Monitor SpO2 in right upper extremity and apply oxygen only if SpO2 below targets of: 1 min (60-65%); 3 min (70-75%); 5 min (80-85%); and 10 min 85-95%. - 6.
+When endotracheal administration of medications is desired - 8.
 Positive pressure ventilation should use the minimum volume and pressure to achieve chest rise and /or achieve or maintain HR>100.
-Consider placing a gastric tube, if available, to decompress the stomach when positive pressure ventilation is required. - 7.
+Consider placing a gastric tube, if available, to decompress the stomach when positive pressure ventilation is required. - 9.
 Two thumb-encircling chest technique is preferred.
-Compressions and ventilations should occur in a 3:1 ratio and should be done quickly enough to provide approximately 90 compressions and 30 ventilations per minute. - 8.
-Newborns who required resuscitation are at risk for deterioration, reassess frequently. - 9.
-After 10 minutes of continuous and adequate resuscitation efforts, discontinuation of resuscitation may be justified if there are no signs of life.
+Compressions and ventilations should occur in a 3:1 ratio and should be done quickly enough to provide approximately 90 compressions and 30 ventilations per minute. - 10.
+Newborns who required resuscitation are at risk for deterioration, reassess frequently. - 11.
+Newly born babies who have failed to respond to resuscitative efforts by approximately 20 minutes of age have a low likelihood of survival.
+Consider contacting medical command before transport.

-APGAR SCORING CHART Clinical Signs Zero One Two A = Appearance (Color) Blue, pale Body pink, Extremities blue All pink P = Pulse (Heart Rate) Absent < 100 > 100 G = Grimace (Reflex Response) i, ii No response Grimace Cough, sneeze A = Activity (Muscle Tone) Limp Some flexion of arms and/or legs Well flexed R = Respiratory effort Absent Weak cry Hypoventilation Strong cry

-1Tangential foot slap 11Response to catheter in nostril (tested after pharynx is cleared)
+APGAR SCORING CHART Clinical Signs Zero One Тwo A = Appearance (Color) Blue, pale Body pink, Extremities blue All pink P = Pulse (Heart Rate) Absent < 100 > 100 G = Grimace (Reflex Response) i, ii No response Grimace Cough, sneeze A = Activity (Muscle Tone) Limp Some flexion of arms and/or legs Well flexed R = Respiratory effort Absent Weak cry Hypoventilation Strong cry i Tangential foot slap ii Response to catheter in nostril (tested after pharynx is cleared)